daniellansun/groovy-parser/README.md

 **JVM options to control parsing:**

-* `groovy.antlr4.cache.threshold`: how frequently to clear DFA cache(default: 50).
-The more frequently the DFA cache is cleared, the poorer parsing performance will be. **Notice:** the DFA cache has to be cleared to avoid OutOfMemoryError's occurring.
+* `groovy.antlr4.cache.threshold`: how frequently to clear DFA cache(default: 50). **Notice:** The more frequently the DFA cache is cleared, the poorer parsing performance will be(you can not set the value that is less than the default value).
+But the DFA cache has to be cleared to avoid OutOfMemoryError's occurring.
 * `groovy.extract.doc.comment`: Whether to collect groovydoc while parsing groovy source code(default: false)

 *P.S.
 Parrot is based on the highly optimized version of antlr4(com.tunnelvisionlabs:antlr4), which is licensed under BSD.
 Since 20161103 Parrot has been contributed to Apache Groovy, but the project will be maintained as a lab to experiment new features for Groovy.
 You can find it at [the parrot branch of apache/groovy](https://github.com/apache/groovy/tree/parrot/subprojects/groovy-parser-antlr4).*